plotly/Kaleido/src/py/README.md

 )
 ```

-### Keeping Chrome warm across calls
+### Generate multiple images faster by reusing the same Chrome instance

 By default, each call to `kaleido.write_fig_sync`, `kaleido.calc_fig_sync`,
 or Plotly's `fig.write_image()` launches a fresh Chrome instance, renders
 the figure, and shuts Chrome down again.
 If you're exporting many figures
-in one script, the per-call Chrome startup and shutdown cost will
+in one script, the per-call Chrome startup and shutdown delay will
 dominate runtime.

-Call `kaleido.start_sync_server()` once at the top of your script to keep
+Call `kaleido.start_sync_server()` once at the top of your script to start
-a single Chrome instance warm and reuse it across all subsequent sync
+a single Chrome instance and reuse it across all subsequent sync
 calls, including `fig.write_image()`:

 ```python